User Guide

 Finding all tasks matching given details: find

-If you want to filter your tasks by tags, assigned people, or any other details, you can use the Find command.
+If you want to filter your tasks by tags, assigned people, or any other details,

 The above screenshot shows how the Find command can be used to search for all tasks marked “07:00 PM”.